Lamb meatball (kefta) tagine in a fantastic Moroccan-influenced spicy tomato sauce with cayenne pepper, cumin, coriander and a little honey.

 Do I have to grate the onions for the meatballs?

 No, you can finely dice it if you prefer, the flavour and texture will be a little different, but it will work.
-If you are particularly sensitive to crying when preparing onions it is better to chop them rather than grate them.
+If you are particularly sensitive to crying when preparing onions, it is better to chop them rather than grate them.

 Can I make this in advance?

-Yes, these meatballs will sit in the fridge for around 3 days if stored properly, they will also freeze for up to 6 months.
+Yes, these meatballs will sit in the fridge for around 3 days if stored properly, and they will also freeze for up to 6 months.

 Can I use minced beef?

-Yes, you could make this with minced beef, however, the flavours have been put together to complement the flavour of lamb!
+Yes, you could make this with minced beef; however, the flavours have been put together to complement the flavour of lamb!

 A quick recommendation?

-If you are fond of spice, try replacing regular honey with hot honey in this recipe, it works wonderfully.
+If you are fond of spice, try replacing regular honey with hot honey in this recipe; it works wonderfully.

 Serving Suggestions